ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 195 BPM, 3:59 | \[7K\], 4.47★ – 9.11★\
 *description written by [Kawawa](https://osu.ppy.sh/users/4647754)*

-quicali4 presents a large 7K pack in "7K utattemita pack2", consisting of a wide variety of rice and long note patterns for all sorts of players.
-This sort of pack will act as another challenge to more experienced players who wants to test their skills.
-With high BPM rice, inverse patterns, and dumps all thrown into the mix, it makes for a really interesting challenge.
+quicalid4 presents a large 7K pack in *7K utattemita pack2*, consisting of a wide variety of rice and long note patterns for all sorts of players.
+This sort of pack will act as a test of skill for more experienced players.
+With high BPM rice, inverse patterns, and dumps all thrown into the mix, it makes for a really interesting challenge!

 ---